puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 * --diff_string_numeric
   Makes a difference in type between a string and a numeric value (that are equal numerically) be a conflicting diff.
 Can only be combined with '--migrate 3.8/4.0'.
+A type difference for the `mode` attribute in `File` will always be reported since this is a significant change.

 * --assert equal | compliant
   Modifies the exit code to be 4 if catalogs are not equal and 5 if the preview